Left Bloc: Ideology

 Francisco Louçã and Fernando Rosas during the campaign for the 2005 local elections.

 The Left Bloc rose to prominence "following a successful anti-austerity campaign and its backing by a growing popular social movement."
 It has been described as "Portugal's biggest supporter of feminist, gay rights and anti-racist legislation" and been associated with the New Left.
 It occupies a flexible and moderate position to the left of the Socialist Party (PS).
 In comparison to the Portuguese Communist Party, the Left Bloc has been described as "more socially libertarian".
+The Left Bloc is regarded as a left-libertarian party.

-At present, together with the PS, Left Bloc aims at "building a stable, long-lasting and reliable majority at the Parliament, in order to support the formation and subsequent action of a government committed to the change demanded through the ballot box".
+Together with the PS, Left Bloc aims at "building a stable, long-lasting and reliable majority at the Parliament, in order to support the formation and subsequent action of a government committed to the change demanded through the ballot box".
 This purpose foreshadows changes taking place not only in the Iberian Peninsula but as in all European territory.
 The party wants a stronger welfare state, rent controls, and to tax the wealthy and big companies.
 It also wants to use Portugal's budget surplus to increase investment in healthcare and education, lower tax on salaries and energy, and restrict the number of Airbnb's in overburdened areas.

 Society

 The Bloc has proposed a number of important laws on civil rights and guarantees, including the protection of citizens from racist, xenophobic, and homophobic discrimination, support for same-sex marriage, laws for the protection of workers and anti-bullfighting legislation.
 These included Portugal's first law on domestic violence, which was then passed in parliament with the support of the Portuguese Communist Party and the Socialist Party.

 The Left Bloc has called for the legalisation of cannabis in Portugal.
 The party attempted to pass legislation in Parliament regarding cannabis law reform in Portugal in 2013 and 2015, both of which were rejected by the then ruling centre-right coalition government.

+All of the Left Bloc's MPs have voted in favour of the legalisation of euthanasia in Portugal.